 Step through the front door of this charming cottage and you’ll likely be struck first by the vast stone fireplace that takes pride of place in the sitting room and then by the soaring vaulted ceiling.
 Warmed by a large wood burner, the welcoming room is decorated with a quirky mix of antique paintings, bold textiles and carefully selected pieces of antique Indian furniture.

 In keeping with the sitting room, the bedroom is painted in soft tones with a whitewashed vaulted ceiling, although here the subtle backdrop gives full attention to vibrant pops of colour created by the soft furnishings and the truly fantastic bathtub.
-Large enough for two, the standalone tub is crafted from nickel and lets the bather(s) soak up views of the surrounding countryside through the glass door that leads out to the rear garden.
+Large enough for two, the standalone tub is crafted from nickel and lets the bather(s) soak up views of the surrounding countryside through the window opposite.

 Should you step into Emily through the cottage’s rear door, you’ll find yourself passing through a bright hallway to enter a sleek open plan kitchen and dining area.
 Washed with light from a skylight and large corner picture window, which features a window seat running along its length, it’s the perfect spot for easy meals à deux as you contemplate how to fill your lazy days on the Capheaton Estate.

 Emily’s enclosed lawn and patio back garden provides a sheltered spot in which to enjoy the peaceful surroundings and guests are welcome to enjoy walks around the Lake and visits to the gardens at Capheaton Hall (subject to estate permission).
 For days when you’d like to explore slightly further afield, the splendid Belsay Hall, castle and gardens and National Trust Wallington house and gardens are both ten minutes’ drive away and keen golfers will find a wide choice of golf courses in the local area.

 Access into a small porch with hanging rail.